rajbharvj/odin-recipes/README.md

 # odin-recipes

-A simple recipes to demonstrate my HTML skill.
+A simple recipes site to demonstrate my HTML skill.